- 2 cups whole wheat flour

-- In a large bowl, combine the flour, wheat germ and cinnamon.
-Stir in the water, peanut butter, egg and oil.
+- Preheat oven to 350°.
+Combine flour, wheat germ and cinnamon.
+Stir in remaining ingredients.
 On a floured surface, roll dough to 1/4-in. thickness.
 Cut with a 3-in. bone-shaped cookie cutter.

-- Place 2-in. apart on ungreased baking sheets.
-Bake at 350° for 30-35 minutes or until bottoms are lightly browned (tops may crack).
+- Place 2 in. apart on ungreased baking sheets.
+Bake until bottoms are lightly browned (tops may crack), 30-35 minutes.
 Cool on a wire rack.
 Store in an airtight container.
 Yield: 31 dog biscuits.

 "A good basic dog cookie.
 But baker beware: make sure you are using (all-natural peanut butter!)
 Many peanut butters contain a lot of sugar and/or Xylitol which are a no-no for pets."